The Final Solution (American band): History

 Despite never recording during their existence, the Final Solution has gained attention as psychedelic rock from San Francisco also received re-interest.
 In 1987, a live rendition of "So Long, Goodbye" appeared on Pebbles, Volume 22.
 Another song, "Bleeding Rose", is featured on a flexi-disc along with the first issue of the San Francisco fanzine Cream Puff War, in 1991.
-Tapes of the Final Solution live at the Matrix in 1966 are also available, albeit unofficially.
+Tapes of the Final Solution live at the Matrix in 1966 circulated as a bootleg for many years before being officially released in 2025 on High Moon Records.
 Incidentally, the performance was almost not recorded as the group was a last-minute replacement for another band which cancelled the gig.
-Music historian Richie Unterberger suspects the recordings will be released on a label at some point, stating: "Although not close to the upper echelon occupied by the best of their San Francisco peers, much of it's worthwhile, particularly their most folk-rock-aligned stuff, such as 'Just Like Gold' and 'Bleeding Rose'".
+Music historian Richie Unterberger wrote of the recordings: "Although not close to the upper echelon occupied by the best of their San Francisco peers, much of it's worthwhile, particularly their most folk-rock-aligned stuff, such as 'Just Like Gold' and 'Bleeding Rose'".